 Check your contract

 Now that you know where the law stands from your decision, you can go back to your tenancy contract and check for any exit clauses or penalties mentioned for breaking the contract.
 Unfortunately, unless you have included an exit clause in your contract, the landlord is not obligated by law to let you off easily.
 Your next step would be to talk to your landlord and hope the two of you could reach an agreement.

 Negotiate with your landlord

 You’re highly advised to approach your landlord and count on his good nature.
 Explain the situation to him and try to negotiate an exit deal which suits both parties.
-He might demand a two month rent as a penalty fee.
-In that case you have two option; you could either pay the penalty or offer to find him a substitute before you leave, in which case he wouldn’t be at loss.
+This depends on your agreed terms of the tenancy contract.
+In that case, you have two options; you could either pay the penalty or offer to find him a substitute before you leave, in which case he wouldn’t be at a loss.

 Look for replacement